 You never want to be that person on the flight that doesn't have a pen to complete the customs form, so be sure to bring one.
 And you wouldn't believe how hard it is in some countries to find something as simple as a pen and a pad of paper.
 There's always something to write down, so we recommend packing a small pad of paper and a few pens.

 Travel Gear & Clothing Recommendations for What to Pack

 When packing for a round the world trip, we're often packing for multiple climates and multiple occasions.
 We constantly shift from warm sunny beaches to snowy mountain peaks.
 We also need to pack for many occasions.
-We tend to need attire for formal dinners on luxury cruises and gear for rugged camping trips across Africa.
+We tend to need attire for formal dinners on luxury cruises in addition to gear for rugged camping trips across Africa.
 The key to this is versatile clothing that can be used for many occasions.
 You'll find that versatility to be a theme in my travel wardrobe recommendations.

 How much clothing you pack will be based on your travel style, the destinations you're visiting, and your personal preference.
 While it may seem that we pack a bit more than is needed, we do find it necessary since our travel style is so multifaceted.
 Our recommendation is to pack as little as you can get away with, except for underwear - pack lots!

 Jeans or No Jeans?

 It's a contentious debate among travelers, but we strongly advocate bringing jeans.
 Sure, they are heavy and can weigh down your pack, but jeans also have a big upside.
 They can be very versatile as you can dress them up for a night out on the town or wear them hiking across mountains.
 But perhaps the greatest benefit to jeans is that they can sustain many usages without the need to be washed.
 And jeans tend to hold up extremely well while traveling and can be downright comfy.
 We recommend dark washes that tend to hold up better against dirt.